 Rb-Sr and Sm-Nd isotopes

 Portions of each peridotite sample were crushed using a shatterbox at the California Institute of Technology.
 Clinopyroxene grains (150--300 µm, 35-45 g per sample and free of visible inclusions and alteration) were picked by hand under a binocular microscope.
-These clinopyroxene separates were analyzed for strontium and neodymium isotopes at the University of Arizona, Tuscon.
-The samples were spiked with mixed 147Sm-150Nd tracers [Wasserburg et al., 1981].
-Samarium was analyzed using a static routine on a 54 VG Sector multicollector thermal ionization mass spectrometer (TIMS), and neodymium was measured as an oxide on a 354 VG Sector instrument.
+These clinopyroxene separates were analyzed for strontium and neodymium isotopes at the University of Arizona, Tuscon following the procedures described in Otamendi et al (2009) and Drew et al (2009).
+The samples were spiked with 85Rb, 84Sr and mixed 147Sm-150Nd tracers [Wasserburg et al., 1981; Ducea and Saleeby, 1998].
+Rb was measure on a quadrupole ICP-MS, whereas Sr isotopes were measured in static multicollector mode on a VG 54 instrument.
+Samarium was analyzed using a static routine on a VG Sector multicollector thermal ionization mass spectrometer (TIMS), and neodymium was measured as an oxide on a multicollector 354 VG Sector instrument.
 Results are presented in Table ¿tbl:isotopes_table?.

 Rb-Sr and Sm-Nd radiogenic isotope data for clinopyroxene separates show these samples to be derived from the depleted convecting mantle.
 All xenolith samples are enriched in radiogenic (ϵNd from 10.3 to 11.0) and depleted in (/ of .702).
 With respect to the central California coast, values here are well below those of 0.708 recorded by Salinian granites [e.g. Kistler and Champion, 2001], suggesting that the mantle lithosphere sampled by Crystal Knob is sourced from a different mantle reservoir than the overlying crust.
 More broadly, this pattern of strong depletion in large-ion-lithophile elements rules out an origin in the western North America mantle lithosphere or the Mesozoic mantle wedge beneath western North America [Ducea and Saleeby, 1998b; Luffi et al., 2009; Wilshire et al., 1988] and suggests an origin in the asthenospheric or underplated oceanic mantle [DePaolo and Wasserburg, 1976; McCulloch and Wasserburg, 1978].